nordic-institute/X-Road-development/WORKFLOW.md

 ## 13	Release preparation

-13.1	New versions of X-Road are published three times a year based on a fixed release schedule.
+13.1	New versions of X-Road are published 2-4 times a year.
 Releases are always prepared in the X-Road core master repository `nordic-institute/X-Road`.

-First a `release` branch is forked from the `develop` branch and pull request is made against `nordic-institute/X-Road/master`.
+First, a `release` branch is forked from the `develop` branch and pull request is made against `nordic-institute/X-Road/master`.
 The version in the `release` branch is then exhaustively tested and fixes are made when necessary.
 When the version in the `release` branch meets the acceptance criteria the `release`